scottellis/pwmpy/README.md

 ## pwm.py

-A simple Python class to work with the RPi Linux PWM kernel driver.
+A simple Python class to work with the Linux PWM kernel driver.

-Written for the Raspberry Pi and ther hardware pwm timers, but should work with other SOCs.
+Written for the Raspberry Pi and the hardware pwm timers, but should work with other SOCs.

-Requires that the kernel drivers are loaded appropriately.
+Requires that a PWM kernel driver is loaded appropriately which on the RPi normally means a dts overlay.

-For the RPi this normally means a dts overlay.
+Instructions for building and loading an appropriate dts for the RPi can be found [here][rpi-hardware-pwm].

-Instructions for buidling and loading a dts that will work can be found [here][jumpnowtek-rpi-pwm].
+I'm using a custom [Yocto built O/S][rpi-yocto] where pwm overlays are installed by default.

-Here is a simple example using the PWM class interactively with some description
+Here is a simple interactive example using the PWM class

     root@rpi3:~# python3
     Python 3.5.2 (default, Nov 22 2016, 06:54:46)